-Slip into comfort and relieve your morning plantar fasciitis pain the minute you wake up with the Charlotte slippers.
+Slip into comfort and relieve your morning plantar fasciitis pain the minute you wake up.

 The plush linings will keep your feet cozy and warm, especially when the temperatures start to dip.
 Even the orthotic insole is lined!

 These innovative slippers have a true orthotic insole in them to support the fascia and ensure it doesn’t over pull the heel bone insertion.
-It will prevent overpronation and unlock a dysfunctional big toe joint which can worsen plantar fasciitis.
+This will prevent overpronation and unlock a dysfunctional big toe joint, which can worsen plantar fasciitis.

-The Ortho-Cushion System utilizes state-of-the-art materials and a unique sole design with shock absorbing properties that protect the heel for all day relief.
-The ergonomic sole design prevents the weight transfer to the forefoot and helps you walk more effortlessly.
+The Ortho-Cushion System utilizes state-of-the-art materials and a unique sole design with shock absorbing properties, which protect the heel for all day relief.
+The ergonomic sole design prevents the weight transfer to the forefoot and helps you walk effortlessly.

 Charlotte is available in two classic staple colors, black and camel.

 The enclosed shoe design envelopes your foot from all sides and offers 100% protection.
-Whats more, they are made with a durable rubber outsole that is used in non-slipper shoes allowing you to wear them with confidence outside the house.
+What's more, they are made with a durable rubber outsole that is used in regular shoes, allowing you to wear them with confidence outside the house.
 Take it from us – you’ll forget they’re on your feet.

-The Capri is engineered with a wide last, extra depth and wide forefoot which creates a pressure free space for the foot and toes, even with problematic foot conditions.
+The Capri is engineered with extra depth and a wide forefoot, which creates a pressure free space for the foot and toes, perfect for problematic foot conditions.
 If you require specially made custom insoles, simply remove the included orthotic and replace it with your own.